 To this were added other bands of scattered American fugitives and renegade Filipino soldiers led by Cols.
 Martin Moses and Arthur K. Noble.

 While Sharp would surrender most of his forces in early 1942, with Horan and Warner following soon after, others kept fighting.
-By the end of the year, Cushing, Prager, and Thorp’s groups were all destroyed, and the aforementioned officers dispatched by their hunters.
+By the end of the year, Cushing, Prager, and Thorp’s groups were all destroyed, and the aforementioned officers were dispatched by their hunters.

 In early 1943, Moses and Noble were killed.